6 days in off-season Disko Bay incl. Ilulissat, UNESCO Icefjord and settlement visit

 Greenland Tours recommends to disable data roaming prior to arrival to avoid high costs and to use WiFi options at the accommodations instead.

-Some appliances such as chargers of laptops, mobile phones, photo cameras, or toothbrushes do not need a converter if their label states 'INPUT: 100-240V, 50/60 Hz'.
-To be sure, please check the label on the appliance.
+Many chargers for devices such as laptops, mobile phones, cameras, or electric toothbrushes are dual voltage and do not require a converter if labeled “INPUT: 100–240 V, 50/60 Hz”.
+To be sure, please check the label on your charger.

 There are various types of accommodation in Greenland including hotels, guesthouses, hostels as well as bed & breakfast places at local homes.
 The style is usually nordic - simple, minimal and functional with clean lines.
 If you join a sailing expedition or take the coastal ferry 'Sarfaq Ittuk' you will be accommodated in cabins or couchette/berth.